yusufraji/sqlzoo-solutions/solutions.md

 6. [JOIN](#join) - In which we join two tables; game and goals.
 7. [More JOIN operations](#more-join) - In which we join two tables; game and goals.
 8. [using NULL](#using-null) - In which we look at teachers in departments.
+8+.
+[Numeric Examples](#numeric-examples) - In which we look at a survey and deal with some more complex calculations.
 9. [Self join](#self-join) - In which we join Edinburgh bus routes to Edinburgh bus routes.

 ## SELECT basics